4 Takeaways: GAO Bid Protest Annual Report to Congress for FY 2022

-Yesterday, the U.S. Government Accountability Office ("GAO") published its Bid Protest Annual Report to Congress for Fiscal Year 2020.
-Notably, GAO's annual report is required under the Competition in Contracting Act of 1984 ("CICA") and provides good insight into GAO's bid protest function.
+Yesterday, the U.S. Government Accountability Office ("GAO") published its Bid Protest Annual Report to Congress for Fiscal Year 2022.
+GAO's annual report is required under the Competition in Contracting Act of 1984 ("CICA") and provides the government contracting community with good insight into GAO's bid protest function.

-Despite being just four pages, GAO's report is highly informative because it provides insight into key bid protest statistics and the most prevalent grounds on which GAO sustained bid protests.
-To that end, contractors that become familiar with this information – and GAO's bid protest decisions – will likely gain confidence in making "go/no-go" bid protest decisions.
+Despite being just four pages (excluding GAO's letter regarding one instance in which an agency did not follow GAO's recommendation), GAO's report is highly informative because it showcases key bid protest statistics and GAO's most prevalent grounds on which it sustained bid protests during FY22.
+To that end, government contractors that become familiar with this report – and GAO's bid protest decisions – will likely gain confidence in their "go/no-go" bid protest calculus and the efficacy of the bid protest process.

 Most Prevalent Grounds For Sustaining Protests